 We take many steps to take care of our four-legged loved ones.
 Part of this care should also include the air they breathe.
 As more and more people become aware of the impacts that air quality can have on our own health, we naturally become more in tune with how air quality can also impact our pets.

-In honor of annual National Love Your Pet Day, this Wednesday, February 20, we want to answer the question, "How can I make sure that the air my pets breathe is as healthy as the food and water I provide them?"
+In honor of annual National Love Your Pet Day we want to answer the question, "How can I make sure that the air my pets breathe is as healthy as the food and water I provide them?"
 We’ve compiled a list of our top tips to keep your pets breathing healthy air as well as ways you can monitor your air quality and keep your home’s air clean and fresh for your whole family.
 (Want to read later?
 Download as a PDF)

 Common Causes of Unhealthy Air

-Dogs and cats can also equally suffer alongside their humans from high pollen counts throughout the year.
+Dogs and cats can alsosuffer alongside their humans when being exposed to high pollen counts throughout the year.
 According to Rosemary Jean-Louis, of the Georgia Public Broadcasting organization, “Unlike humans, dogs and cats won’t sneeze or cough excessively when they are allergic to pollen.
 They lick, bite and scratch themselves a lot.
 That’s because pollen falls on their fur, ears and the pads on their paws.
 The pollen is then absorbed into the skin through those areas.
 Allergic dogs and cats try to soothe themselves by licking, chewing and scratching those affected areas.
 Too much of this can lead to hair loss, scabbing and ear infections.”

 In an interview with Petcha.com, Jamie Wolf , founder of Rescue Rehab Rehome, a dog rehabilitation and rescue center, explained “Getting your dog out into the sun is important because it’s the best source of Vitamin D for your pet, but spending too much time outdoors in poor air quality conditions can be a serious hazard for your dog.
 Many older dogs have unidentified breathing problems that can be magnified during periods of poor air quality.”